MITLibraries/timdex-index-manager/README.md

 # The ingest process logs the # of records indexed every nth record.
 Set this env variable to any integer to change the frequency of logging status updates.
 Can be useful for development/debugging.
 Defaults to 1000 if not set.
 STATUS_UPDATE_INTERVAL=

 # If using a local Docker OpenSearch instance, this isn't needed.
-Otherwise set to OpenSearch instance endpoint without the http schem (e.g., "search-timdex-env-1234567890.us-east-1.es.amazonaws.com").
+Otherwise set to OpenSearch instance endpoint without the http scheme (e.g., "search-timdex-env-1234567890.us-east-1.es.amazonaws.com").
 Can also be passed directly to the CLI via the `--url` option.
 TIMDEX_OPENSEARCH_ENDPOINT=

 # If set to a valid Sentry DSN, enables Sentry exception monitoring This is not needed for local development.